You may have seen the BBC news reports about our maternity and neonatal services.

 Will you listen to me if I have a concern or complaint?

-Yes – we always take complaints and concerns raised by patients, families and staff very seriously and we are always looking for ways we can improve.
+Yes – your voice really matters to us.
+We always take complaints and concerns raised by patients, families and staff very seriously and we are always looking for ways we can improve.

 If you have a concern about your care at any point you can discuss it with the team providing your care, or you can contact the PALS team on 0113 206 6261 or email patientexperience.leedsth@nhs.net